International Conference on Real Estate Statistics 2026

 Session 7: Methodological Innovations — Integrating Real Estate Indices into CPI and SNA

-Session 8: Emerging Challenges
+Session 8: Emerging Challenges in Property Price Measurement

 Session 9: Property Price Index Compilation — Practical Implementation and Lessons Learned